Tutorial: Configure SAML-based single sign-on for an application with Azure Active Directory

 - Open the application in the portal, if it isn't already open.

-- In the left application blade, click Users and groups.
+- In the left navigation panel for the application, select Users and groups.

-- In the Add Assignment blade, click Users and groups.
+- In the Add Assignment section, select Users and groups.

-- To find a specific user, type the user name into the Select box, click the checkbox next to the user’s profile photo or logo, and click Select.
+- To find a specific user, type the user name into the Select member or invite an external user box.
+Then, select the user’s profile photo or logo, and then choose Select.

-- In the Add Assignment blade, click Assign.
-When completed, the selected users appear in the Users and groups list.
+- In the Add Assignment section, select Assign.
+When finished, the selected users appear in the Users and groups list.

 You're almost done.
-As a final step, you need to configure the application to use Azure AD as a SAML identity provider.
+As a final step, you need to set up the application to use Azure AD as a SAML identity provider.

 Test single sign-on